 A person is required to obtain a license to engage in mining activity in Ethiopia.
-Mineral operation licenses are issued by the Federal Ministry of Mines and Petroleum, and the Mines Bureaus of Regional States.
+Mineral operation licenses are issued by the Federal Ministry of Mines and Petroleum, and the relevant bureau at regional level.

 |Mining Operations Proclamation No. 678/2010, as amended in 816/2013||DOWNLOAD|

 The Ministry issues reconnaissance, exploration, retention and mining licenses, special small scale, small scale, and large scale mining operations.
 The Mineral Licensing and Administration Core Process is the division responsible to receive and process applications and regulate the mineral operations of the licensees.

 The Mines Bureaus of National Regional States issue artisanal mining licenses, reconnaissance, exploration and retention licenses with respect to construction and industrial minerals, small scale mining licenses for industrial minerals, large scale mining licenses for construction mineral.

 There are 7 types of mining licenses under the Mining Law Regime of Ethiopia: reconnaissance, exploration, retention, artisan, special small scale, small scale, and large scale.

 This license, which is nonexclusive, is issued for a general search of any mineral.
 This license doesn’t involve any geological work that would result in the disturbance of the surface of the earth.
 A reconnaissance license is valid for a duration that does not exceed 18 months and it is not renewable.